Finding Solace After the Death of a Child

 Forgiveness

 Eléonore felt saved by Gilles’ forgiveness.
 “He does not point out to me, he does not fuel the blame.
-He does not let himself express any easy accusation.
+He does not let himself slip into easy accusations.
 I am able to breathe under his gaze.
 I find a strong support in it.
 By forgiving me, he precluded a spiral that would have destroyed me.
-He allows me to live in truth, without lies or condemnation.
+He allowed me to live in truth, without lies or condemnation.”

 Accepting helping hands